Dragonlord1005/random-things/docs/linux/update.rst

 This is how to setup ubuntu to update automatically

 .. code-block:: sh
-   :caption: This is manually update just in case
+   :caption: This will manually update your system just in case

-    apt update && apt upgrade -y
+    sudo apt update && sudo apt upgrade -y

 This will update your system.